petrosKon/Kontrazis/content/posts/ARcher.md

 ---------------

 ![alt text](https://raw.githubusercontent.com/petrosKon/Kontrazis/master/static/images/ARCher%20-%20Ace%20Of%20Spades.JPG)
-In this card we summon the first stage and our hero, the ARcher.
+In this card we summon the first stage and our hero, the **ARcher**.
 The hero starts without anything but when he picks the arrow that is close to him, he will then gain a crossbow.
 Apart from the crossbow, another button appears on the screen, this button when triggered, enables the player to shoot in the direction that he is facing to.
-In the first level there are three things (two appear in this screenshot), the spikes and the platform and a star pick up (not visible due to being VFX and have to be selected).
+In the first level there are three components that are visible (while two appear of them appear in this screenshot), spikes, a platform and a star pick-up (not visible due to being VFX and have to be selected).
 When the player touches the spikes he dies and after 2 seconds he will be respawned.
-To where he respawns is dependent on which checkpoint he last touched.
+Where he respawns is dependent on which checkpoint he last touched.
 The checkpoints are the platforms where we see our player standing in the above screenshot.
 The way the player moves is what makes it possible to play this game and these kinds of AR-Games.
-Because it is a combination of physical and non-physical movement.
-We need this kind of movement because when we are developing in AR and we are using physics based movement, even a slight glitch could cause the player to be thrown away.
-So in order to check when or not to enable or disable physics, we fire a raycast from the bottom of our player.
-If it detects ground, then we are disable gravity in order to move.
-When the raycast is not detecting anything, it means that our player is in the air and thus we have to enable gravity so that it creates a realism that our player falls.
-The code snippet that does that is the following:
+Because it is a combination of physics and non-physics based movement.
+This kind of movement is used in AR applications because relying solely on physics based movement, can cause problems in gameplay.
+Even a slight glitch could cause the player to be thrown away.
+In order to check when or not to enable physics, we fire a raycast from the bottom of our player to some length beneath him.
+If this raycast detects ground, then we disable the gravity and rely on kinematic movement.
+When the raycast is not detecting anything, it means that our player is floating in mid-air and thus we have to enable gravity so that it creates realism that our player falls.
+The code snippet that does that trigger this behavior is the following:
 ```C#
  if(!Physics.Raycast(transform.position, Vector3.down, Mathf.Infinity))
         {